 This article includes a list with examples of disinformation produced or promoted by RT: Inside RT’s world of alternative news.

 A list of disinformation produced or promoted by Sputnik can be found in this article: Sputnik’s short-lived presence in the Slovak press agency.

-Some former RT whistle blowers have provided testimonials that are useful for understanding the work of these otherwise secretive organisations: What is it like to work for the Kremlin’s propaganda media?
+Some former RT whistleblowers have provided testimonials that are useful for understanding the work of these otherwise secretive organizations: What is it like to work for the Kremlin’s propaganda media?

 How does the Kremlin exercise its media control?

 The guidelines issued by the Kremlin are called “temniks” in Russian journalistic professional jargon.
 This story presents an example of how they are used: Temnik – the Kremlin’s route to media control.